South Carolina Residential Lease Agreement

 Does a landlord have to provide a copy of the lease in South Carolina?

-Although it is common practice, South Carolina law does not explicitly require landlords to provide a copy of the lease.
+Although doing so is an industry standard, South Carolina law does not require landlords to provide tenants with a copy of the lease.
+Landlords and tenants should still keep a signed copy for their records.

 What is the grace period for rent in South Carolina?

-Tenants have within 5 days of their lease-defined due date to pay rent before landlords can pursue termination of the rental agreement (SC Code § 27-40-710).
+Tenants have 5 days from the lease-defined due date to pay rent before landlords can pursue eviction.
+If the lease includes the required conspicuous notice language, the landlord may begin the eviction process without giving another written notice (S.C.
+Code Ann. § 27-40-710).

 Can a landlord refuse to renew a lease in South Carolina?

-Yes, a landlord can refuse to renew a lease without cause once the lease term ends.
+Yes, South Carolina landlords can refuse to renew a lease once the lease term ends, unless the lease says otherwise or another law applies.

 Does a South Carolina lease need to be notarized?